swiftlang/swift-org-website/getting-started/cli-swiftpm/index.md

 For more information about how [swift-argument-parser](https://github.com/apple/swift-argument-parser) parses command line options, see [swift-argument-parser documentation](https://github.com/apple/swift-argument-parser) documentation.

-Once we save that, we can run our application with `swift run MyCLI --input 'Hello, world!'`
+Once we save that, we can run our application with `swift run MyCLI --input 'Hello, world!'` (macOS / Linux) or `swift run MyCLI --input "Hello, world!"` (Windows)

 Note we need to specify the executable in this case, so we can pass the `input` argument to it.